-The CFCC directly hosts foreign crews in China to make non-feature films, working with major global media companies on hundreds of documentaries.
-The location shooting of 2007 Oscar winner "An Inconvenient Truth" was facilitated by CFCC.
-The Chinese government regards all co-productions as national films, which may be commercially released in China.
+The CFCC also directly hosts foreign crews in China to make non-feature films, working with major global media companies on hundreds of documentaries.

-Qingdao Movie Metropolis in eastern China had its official opening in April 2018 having already hosted shoots including The Great Wall and Pacific Rim Uprising.
+Wanda Studios Qingdao in the east of the country has hosted shoots including The Great Wall and Pacific Rim Uprising.
 The facility offers 30 sound stages, back lot facilities and a pair of water tanks.

 Hengdian World Studios offers a multitude of standing sets, also in the east of the country, including a mock-up of Qin Imperial Palace.